How to Travel Safely During the Coronavirus Pandemic – 7 Easy Tips to Stay Healthy!

 I like these travel sized ones, and keep them everywhere when I’m traveling (in my favorite belt bag that I always wear in the airport, in my carry on, and more in my checked bag for when we get to the destination)

 When you’re outdoors, especially if the air is moving, the risk of transmission is very low.
 Go somewhere where you can take walks along the beach, hike the mountains, or take a bike ride — these are great low-risk activities.
 When dining, definitely choose to eat outside vs. an indoor restaurant with no airflow (who doesn’t love a chic outdoor bistro anyway!)

 7. Travel to destinations that require a negative COVID test

 If you’re looking for safe international destinations to go to during COVID-19, look for places where everyone on your plane has been tested negative.
 These are places like Bora Bora, the Maldives, Europe, Turks and Caicos, etc. When everyone traveling to your destination has tested negative, you’re likely to feel (and be) so much safer.

 How to Travel Safely During The Coronavirus Outbreak – The Bottom Line

 Traveling during this unprecedented time is even more stressful than ever before, but there are ways for you to travel safely during the Coronavirus outbreak.
-The COVID-19 is very infectious, but many places are still safe destinations to travel to in 2020 and 2021.
+The COVID-19 is very infectious, but many places are still safe destinations to travel in the age of Covid-19.
 You can use these tips to keep yourself healthy on your travels, but also don’t forget the importance of self-care during these times!!!
 Make sure you sleep enough and eat well, drink a lot of water, clean the areas around you with disinfectant, and keep your travel plans flexible (cannot stress this one enough!).
 Buy travel insurance and avoid crowded areas as much as possible, and above all stay aware at all times and don’t let your guard down.